wp-plugins/blackjack-lite/readme.txt

 == Change Log ==

+* V1.30: Adding more checks on player going broke in the pro version.
+Admin page improvements.
+[Mar 30, 2015]
 * V1.20: Compatibility with WP4.1.
 [Jan 8, 2015]
 * V1.11: Minor change to the admin interface.
 [Sep 9, 2011]
 * V1.10: Langauge updates.
 Compatibility with WP4.0.
 [Sep 6, 2014]